Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 }
 ```

-APNs tokens can change over time (for example after restore/reinstall).
-Always forward the latest token whenever iOS provides a new one.
+**APNs Tokens** can change over time; for example after a restore, or a reinstall of the app.
+Make sure to forward the latest **Token** whenever iOS provides a new one.
+In the case of a failure, forward the actual error to the SDK.

-If push registration fails, you may optionally notify the SDK.

 ```swift
 func application(_ application: UIApplication,